 Pretty unbelievable to me.

-You know, and then you look at not only the two trillion dollar beginning price tag for this new Green Deal Madness.
+You know, and then you look at not only the $2 trillion beginning price tag for this new Green Deal madness.

 We got celebrities that Joe Biden loves.

-Congressman uh Castro of Texas is urging Biden to allow Docker recipients to get health care coverage.
+Congressman Castro of Texas is urging Biden to allow DACA recipients to get health care coverage.

-And illegal immigrants are gonna get health care coverage.
+Any illegal immigrants are going to get health care coverage.

 Democrats plan to fight child poverty.